"I burst cry": NYSC lady in disbelief after entering house given to her by PPA

 “God forbid, I no dey stay at all.”

-In related stories, a corps member posted to Nasarawa shared her experience, while another showed the funny accommodation she got from her PPA.
+In a related story, a corps member posted to Nasarawa shared her experience, while another showed the funny accommodation she got from her PPA.

 Corps member displays accommodation from PPA

-Meanwhile, Legit.ng reported that a corps member showed off the accommodation given to him for service.
+Meanwhile, Legit.ng reported that another corps member showed off the accommodation given to him for service.

 He noted that the house was given to him by his PPA before he relocated to another state.